 Medication comes into the treatment depending on the intensity and frequency of trouble.
-If anxiety is coming in the way of a person’s day to day goals, then medication is recommended.
+If anxiety is coming in the way of a person’s day-to-day goals, then medication is recommended.
 Usually, therapists or counsellors try to understand intensity and frequency, and then also refer the client to a psychiatrist.
 “Research has shown that when a person takes only counselling or only receives psychiatric treatment, the time to recovery is longer.
-But, when done together, recovery is faster particularly in the case of anxiety and depression,” explains Kumkum.
+But, when done together, recovery is faster particularly in the case of anxiety and depression,” explains Jagadish.

 Will I find a therapist to speak to me in my language?

 There is a misconception that therapy is something that can be afforded only by the elite, English speaking urban community.
 “Language is important as therapy is primarily a language-driven process, where you are seeking meaning out of your experiences to gain clarity and understanding for yourself.
 Ideally, language should not be a barrier in communication, so do seek out a therapist who is fluent in a language that you are most comfortable with,” advises Kannan.

 A session with a therapist is usually chargeable by the hour.
 But, Jagadish says that it is important for you to look at your financials and find the right therapist that you can afford.
 “The fees charged is not an indication of the seniority or how good a therapist is.
 Many organisations and therapists offer therapy at minimal costs to ensure it is easily accessible to all,” she adds.

 “The charges depend on the therapist and can range from Rs 500 to Rs 3,000 per hour.
 This depends on the area of the therapist and overheads incurred.
 It also depends on whether it is NGO or an independent counsellor.
 Many times counsellors want to help more people get the mental health help and intervention they need, and so have a sliding scale of charges based on what a person can afford.”